Registered authors are required to record presentation of their paper according to the instructions on this page.

 - Before submitting your presentation to us, please send it to your friends or colleagues for review and ask them to confirm that the slides are legible and that the audio is clear.

-- To submit your recording, upload your video file to a cloud storage service such as Google Drive, WeTransfer, DropBox, CoreMail or a similar service and send the download link to the Conference Department at [email protected].
+- To submit your recording, upload your video file to a cloud storage service such as Google Drive, WeTransfer, DropBox, CoreMail or a similar service and send the download link to the Conference Manager at [email protected].
+When sending the link, please indicate the name of the conference in the email.

 1. Download ShareX from https://getsharex.com/ , install, and run the program.
 The installation or the initial setup will ask you to download “ffmpeg.exe”.
 Allow it download.